DanproTDT/DanproTDT.github.io/src/components/Projects/Homelab/Homelab_en.md

 **Comments**

 - The Firewall rule in Windows Server is mandatory to receive data from port 9997.
-- Input UDP allows you to receive PFSENSE logs without Forwarder.
+- Input UDP allows you to receive pfSense logs without Forwarder.
 - The selection of Logs in Ubuntu Server covers key events of the system.

 ## 8. Suricata IDS/IPS

 ### 8.1.
 Installation

-- Installed from the PFSENSE Package Manager.
+- Installed from the pfSense Package Manager.
   ![imagen43](media/imagen43.png)